DJSeb/kernel-shark-sebanek-gh-mirror/Naps/README.md

   otherwise couplebreak's generated target event will.
 - Plugin will color the nap rectangles using information from previous state of the task and its PID.
-PID-color is determined internally by KernelShark, Plugin only accesses it and uses it for the rectangle's outlines, if the task coloring option was checked in Plugin's configuration.
+PID-color is determined internally by KernelShark, Plugin only accesses it and uses it for the rectangle's outlines, if the task coloring option was checked in Plugin's configuration (only for custom KernelShark).
 Color from the previous state is used to fill the shape's insides.
 It is chosen via to a state-to-color mapping as follows:
   - Uninterruptible disk sleep -> red
   - Idle -> Yellow
   - Parked -> Orange